 PRTG Manual: Define Lookups

-If a sensor's channels use lookups, you can individually define how to control the sensor's status, either using the lookup definition or using limits for numerical values returned by the device.
-For details, see section Channel Settings, section Alerting and Limits.
+If a channel uses lookups, you can individually define how to control the status of the sensor, either by using the lookup definition or by using limits for numeric values returned by the device.
+For more information, see section Channel Settings.
 It is not possible to use both definitions at the same time.

 In this section: